kew24/proj-Westra-data202/Report.md

 To do some exploratory bivariate data analysis, I made a series of quick plots to see what relationships might be present between our variables of interest.

-I am first looking at the relationship between the presence of mutations in the gene *TP53* (`TP53`) and whether the patient recieved therapy (`therapy_binary`) during this period.
+I am first looking at the relationship between the presence of mutations in the gene *TP53* (`TP53`) and whether the patient received therapy (`therapy_binary`) during this period.
 Because these are each binary variables, it really only makes sense to calculate the odds ratio, but to show this same idea in a figure, the number of people that belong to each of these categories is shown in a 2-by-2 table.
 From this, we see that there seems to be a higher percentage of people with *TP53* mutations in the treated group than the untreated group:

 ![](Report_files/figure-markdown_github/EDA-tp53-therapy-1.png)